 What Do You Need to Apply for SSD?

 Evidence of your income and disability must accompany your SSD application.
-To determine your eligibility and file your application, we help you produce documents pertaining to:
+To determine your eligibility and file your application, our social security disability lawyers help you produce documents pertaining to:

 - Qualifying medical conditions

 - Current and past two years of employment

 - Job history and duties for past 15 years